PDFium Engine for Vue

 Return Values

-All return values are Vue Ref
+All return values are Vue Ref objects.

 For complete documentation of all available engine methods, see the @embedpdf/engines package documentation.